Benefits of Adding Pond Bacteria

 As water gardens and ponds become increasingly popular, many pond owners are looking for ways to keep their gardens healthy and balanced.
 Adding beneficial bacteria to your pond can be a great way to maintain the health of your aquatic ecosystem.

-Not only do these bacteria help reduce the number of algae and debris in the pond, but they also provide an array of other positive benefits.
+These bacteria reduce algae and debris while offering various positive benefits, enhancing the overall pond ecosystem.
 In this article, we will explore some of the major benefits that adding beneficial bacteria to a pond can offer.

 Why do you add pond bacteria?

 Every ecosystem has a nitrogen cycle, during which ammonia and nitrite are emitted.
 Use an appropriately functioning filter to convert these harmful substances into nonharmful substances.
-Although new ponds and filter systems initially become bogged down by the initial release of these harmful substances, with a good filter system, nitrification takes place in time.
+New ponds and filter systems, initially burdened by harmful substances, experience nitrification over time with an efficient filter system.
 By adding special bacteria, you make sure the filter matures faster than average.

 Substances such as proteins, fats, oils, food waste and dead plant and food residues impact the internal grade of your water.
 They will not be broken down by the pool filter by default.
 To keep your pool clean and clear, it is important to add a few bacteria to your pond.
 These beneficial bacteria digest organic waste and maintain biological equilibrium so that your pond is always in excellent condition.